A1. Funding opportunity description

 Researchers should note carefully the following:

-PIs who currently hold an active RIF award (RIF-1, 2, 3) are eligible to apply.
-However, they will only be considered for award if prior to the final selection activity, they will have completed the close-out report for any pending projects from previous awards and submitted all accountabilities.
-The close-out reports and full accountability should have been submitted by Friday 29th July 2022.
+PIs who currently hold an active RIF award (RIF-1, 2, 3, 4), while eligible to apply, will only be considered for award if prior to the final selection activity, all their existing projects have been completed, all pending accountabilities have been submitted, and they have completed the official close-out report.
+The close-out reports and full accountability should have been submitted by Friday 1st December 2023.

 C1.
 The research problem